person

 If you are a shared owner, under the terms of your lease you are not permitted to rent your home to someone else.

-If you are a leaseholder owning 100% of your home you may sublet your home but please let us know the following contact details so that we can ensure that service charge budget and accounts information, legal notices etc for your property reach you and so that we can contact you in an emergency.
+If you are a leaseholder owning 100% of your home you may sublet your home but please provide the following contact details.
+This is so that we can ensure that service charge budgets, accounts information and legal notices for your property reach you and that we can contact you in an emergency.

 - Your UK correspondence address